What is a user story and why does it matter?

 • Consider strategic priorities and timing (market windows, competitive pressures)

-• Use frameworks like <a href='/resources/faq/mvp-faq#how-to-prioritize'>MoSCoW, RICE, or Kano</a> to structure discussions
+• Use frameworks like MoSCoW, RICE, or Kano to structure discussions

-Prioritization can be tricky—it requires synthesizing multiple factors.
+Prioritization can be tricky - it requires synthesizing multiple factors.
 The key is making tradeoffs transparent so stakeholders understand and support the decisions.

-No—don't discard, prioritize instead.
+No - don't discard, prioritize instead.
 Keep enriching your backlog with new stories from innovation activities, random ideas, and user feedback.
 De-scoped items are usually forgotten, while de-prioritized items remain discoverable and can become relevant when conditions change.

-• De-prioritize rather than delete—conditions and priorities change over time
+• De-prioritize rather than delete - conditions and priorities change over time

-• Keep adding new stories from brainstorming, <a href='/resources/faq/corporate-hackathon-guide'>hackathons</a>, and user feedback
+• Keep adding new stories from brainstorming, hackathons, and user feedback

 • Group and organize to manage potential noise from large backlogs